stephenlb/webrtc-sdk/blogs/what-is-webrtc.md

 VIDEO VIDEO !!!

-# Is WebRTC Easy to Use when Developing Mobile and Web Apps?
+# Is WebRTC Easy to Use for Developing Mobile and Web Apps?

 Yes.
+But it is even easier to use for mobile and web apps if you use our WebRTC SDK.
-Also we built a **[WebRTC SDK](https://github.com/stephenlb/webrtc-sdk/)** for you to make it even easier.
+We built a **[WebRTC SDK](https://github.com/stephenlb/webrtc-sdk/)** for you to make it super easy.
 At PubNub we believe simplicity is essential for our SDK usability.
 We've taken a simplified approach to WebRTC Peer Connections by creating and easy-to-use SDK for developers.